jindaoyiwu/openresty-api/README.md

 	① This framework combines Lapis (a well-known Lua framework) and re encapsulates it on the basis of lapi, making the development more simple and convenient.

 	② if docker is used, it will be easier[ Docker image]（ https://registry.hub.docker.com/repository/docker/jindaoyiwu/openresty-lapis ）, because the image contains not only Lapis but also redis cluster connection components.
-If you do not use this image, you need to manually install Lapis and redis cluster components.
+If you do not use this image, you need to manually install Lapis and [redis-cluster](https://github.com/jindaoyiwu/resty-redis-cluster) components.

 	③ nginx configuration